Program Notes from The Rimers of Eldritch

 I’m excited by the actors too.
 I could not be more proud of this extraordinarily brave cast and crew.
 They have wholeheartedly embraced the difficult world of this play.
 They learned acting techniques that helped them serve the play and their characters more fully.
 They showed their commitment in a variety of ways: bringing in food and holding an impromptu one-hour-long improvised church supper (replete with Bingo game and performed in character!); creating life onstage because they never left it; by choosing to believe in “Eldritch” they created it; digging deep to find the truth in a scene; allowing themselves to be vulnerable; doing their own research; shooting a trailer; designing a poster and t–shirt; writing about the process; and building a town from scratch.
 They asked tough questions and defended choices.
 They convinced me not to back off the tough moments (and slippery language) because—unlike some of the characters in the play—these students were willing to look truth square in the eye.
 They have invested so much and have made this process a joy.

-My sincere hope, and I believe I share this hope with the company, is that people will leave the theatre asking questions and talking about the play.
+My sincere hope, and I believe I share this hope with the company, is that people will leave the theater asking questions and talking about the play.

 Acadia Weinberg (Mary Windrod)